cainweideman/Groninger-Archieven/README.md

 ## Pipeline Workflow

 1. **PDF to PNG Conversion**
-   Converts PDF pages into individual PNG files using a script.
+   Converts PDF pages into individual JPG files using a script.
 This ensures compatibility with subsequent image processing tasks.

 2. **Image Binarization**
    Prepares the images for OCR by binarizing them to reduce noise and improve text clarity.